jknapp25/exogenesis/story.md

 At the bottom of the stairs, more hallways shot off in each direction.
 He took a right and there, a glass door was the first sign of something truly interesting.
 Behind it, was what looked like an incredible array of colors and lights.
 They flickered and showed different numbers.
 They sort of reminded him of his Harvester. _This must be the cockpit._

-# meeting the mom over the intercom thing
+# Part 19: meeting the mom over the intercom thing

 The endless array of lights, buttons, levers, were mesmerizing.
 There didn't seem to be a handle to open this door so he couldn't tell how he could even potentially get in.